TheSimpleZ/ServiceBlock/docs/README.md

 }
 ```

+{% hint style="info" %}
+The above code does not implement any security features, validation or error handling.
+{% endhint %}

 Then there is at least equal amounts of code going into implementing the storage, security, documentation and all other things.
 However, most of these aspects can be generically programmed, allowing the developer to simply fill in the blanks as needed.